Trolling

 fishing.
 As most predators will feed on any available food

-source over any given period, if you get this right and you’ll
+source over any given period, if you get this right and

-to monster billfish.
+small tuna to monster billfish.

-“Matching the hatch”
+“Matching the hatch” is

-also notice that through any given period there are many
+notice that through any given period there are many

 available food species.
 By working out which food is most